kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 9: December 1, 2019

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Continued with the project using CSS Grid and CSS Flexbox

+**Thoughts**: I have so much to do because it's the end of the semester that it's hard to not feel overwhelmed but I know I can do it.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/ztm-code/commit/87fcc3bde96ea457be307e4961c1fafe909c3404)

+---

 ### Day 8: November 30, 2019

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Started the CSS Grid + Layout section.
 I've worked a bit on a project to create a css layout.
 I'm struggling a bit and I love it.